New Hampshire • 2026 Tax Year • Updated March 1, 2026

 πŸ’‘ New Hampshire Strategy: The "Triple Play"

-1) Donate to a CDFA-approved child care project (75% state credit).
-2) Apply for Business Incentive Grants (cash from the state).
+1) Claim the new HB 1193 credit for direct expenditures to licensed providers (up to $100K).
+2) Donate to a CDFA-approved child care project (75% state credit).
 3) Use Federal 45F for your own operating costs.
 Net result: massive child care capacity at minimal cost!

 πŸ’Ž The "Hidden" 75% Tax Credit (CDFA)